Euclid. Populating a dark universe with galaxies using SciPIC: Correlation function definitions

-where $r_\mathrm{p}$ and $\pi$ are the perpendicular and parallel separations between the galaxies, respectively, and $\xi(r_\mathrm{p},\pi)$ is the 2-point correlation function.
+where $r_\mathrm{p}$ and $\pi$ are the perpendicular and parallel separations between the galaxies, respectively, and $\xi(r_\mathrm{p},\pi)$ is the two-point correlation function.
 In practice, we integrate up to $\pi = 60 \, h^{-1} \, \mathrm{Mpc}$.
 For the calibration, we use the estimator defined as \citep{Peebles1974}

 where $\mathrm{DD}$ and $\mathrm{RR}$ are the normalised numbers of data-data and random-random pairs.
 We pre-compute the random number of pairs once using the observed $n(z)$ based on the LF used in \citetalias{Castander2024}.
 Errors are computed considering the diagonal of the covariance matrix obtained from 16 jackknife patches.
 This was chosen after evaluating the computational performance of the calibration and the stability of the errors.
 In a future work, we aim to assess the impact of incorporating the full covariance information into the optimisation.
 It is well known that the usual \citet{Landy1993} estimator defined as